kylrth/kylrth.github.io/content/book/winners-take-all.md

 ## rich guilt

 > The giving she does is not institutional change or systemic change.
-"I'm gonna leave that to my kids.", she said.
+"I'm gonna leave that to my kids," she said.
 But if she was being honest, the guilt also gives her something she is reluctant to part with: a sense of superiority over rich people less guilty and more indulgent than she is.

 ## globalism